ShatteredRealms/go-backend/README.md

 Golang implementation of microservices that manage Shattered Realms Online.

 ## Components
-* `api`: Proto definitions used in the architecture
+* `api` Proto definitions used in the architecture
-* `cmd`: Microservices
+* `cmd` Microservices
-  * `characters` - User playable character management
+  * `characters` User playable character management
-  * `chat` - Chat service for sending messages between players and in chat channels
+  * `chat` Chat service for sending messages between players and in chat channels
-  * `gamebackend` - Management of game servers, connections and settings
+  * `gamebackend` Management of game servers, connections and settings
 * `pkg`: Global components shared between microservices
-  * `config`: Configuration parameters
+  * `config` Configuration parameters
-  * `helpers`: Utility functions used throughout the microservices
+  * `helpers` Utility functions used throughout the microservices
-  * `pb`: Auto-generated go protobuf and gRPC files
+  * `pb` Auto-generated go protobuf and gRPC files
-  * `repository`: Abstraction layer to the underlying database and storage mechanisms
+  * `repository` Abstraction layer to the underlying database and storage mechanisms
-  * `service`: Services that use the repositories to perform necessary actions
+  * `service` Services that use the repositories to perform necessary actions
-  * `srv`: gRPC service implementations
+  * `srv` gRPC service implementations
-* `test`: Configuration files and data for testing
+* `test` Configuration files and data for testing
-  * `db`: Temporary testing database connection
+  * `db` Temporary testing database connection
-* `third_party`: Third party proto definitions
+* `third_party` Third party proto definitions

 # Development
 The `Makefile` is located within the `build` folder within the project root directory.
 All make commands should be run from there.
 A docker compose file has been included to run all required services.